Kaushik-Paul/Stock-Picker/README.md

 ### LLMs and Agents
 - File: `src/stock_picker/config/agents.yaml`
-- Default models use OpenRouter model IDs like `openrouter/meta-llama/llama-3.3-70b-instruct:free` and a manager model.
+- Default agents use DeepSeek Chat v3.1 via OpenRouter: `openrouter/deepseek/deepseek-chat-v3.1:free`.
+The manager uses `openrouter/meta-llama/llama-3.1-405b-instruct:free`.
 - To change models or providers, update the `llm` field for each agent.
 Ensure the appropriate API key and base configuration are set for your provider.

 ### Tasks & Outputs